Keith New: The busy artist craftsman

-In 1963, New moved into his own home in Wimbledon, designed for him and his family by Sam Scorer.
-Here he originally had a double-height studio and used his own kiln for some projects, e.g., the Royal College of Physicians, Wesley Methodist Church and All Hallows by the Tower (1964).
+In 1963, New moved into his own home in Wimbledon, London, designed for him and his family by Sam Scorer.
+Here he originally had a double-height studio and used his own kiln for some projects, e.g., the Royal College of Physicians, Wesley Methodist Church and All Hallows-by-the-Tower (1964).
 There followed an intensely creative three years that included: